 Preparedness & Planning

-1. First off, everyone needs to be prepared to be self-sufficient and on their own at home for 30 days.
+Everyone needs to be prepared to be on their own at home for 30 days.

 Click on the following links to download brochures we have created to help you get set up:

 Households with members who are elderly, disabled, medically fragile or have functional needs require additional planning and coordination.
-Click here for a PDF file with information to assist you in preparing.
+Click here for a list of PDF files with information to assist you in preparing.

 Click here to learn if you live in an NPREP trained neighborhood or start a new one with NPREP’s help.

-Consider getting your HAM radio license and joining the Jefferson County Amateur Radio Emergency Service (ARES/RACES) and the Volunteer Emergency Communications Group (VECOM).
-Radios are small, inexpensive, yet powerful.
+Consider getting a HAM radio license and joining the Jefferson County Amateur Radio Emergency Service (ARES/RACES) and the Volunteer Emergency Communications Group (VECOM).
+Radios are small and affordable.

 Jefferson County Regional Emergency Preparedness Network (JPREP)

-JPREP is a network of representatives from county entities, emergency responders and community volunteers that work together to prepare for emergency or disaster.
-Quarterly meetings, exercises and other efforts are coordinated to communicate, plan and practice readiness in the case of different types of emergencies.
+JPREP is a network of representatives from county entities, emergency responders and community volunteers who work together to prepare for emergencies or disasters.
+Quarterly meetings, exercises and other efforts are coordinated to communicate, plan and practice readiness for different types of emergencies.

 Emergencies to Consider

-Jefferson County Department of Emergency Services considers and plans for all forms of natural and man-made disasters that may affect the community.
-Every household should be prepared to be on their own for one week in case of any emergency—food, water, heat, and your regular medication are all critical.
-Tools and reference to help you prepare for events are outlined in the links below.
+Jefferson County Department of Emergency Management considers and plans for all forms of natural and man-made disasters that may impact the community.
+Every household should be prepared to be self-sufficient for 30 days in case of any emergency—food, water, heat and your regular medication are all critical things to have.
+Tools and references to help you prepare for events are outlined in the links below.

-Powerful windstorms, winter snowstorms and flooding are possible any time of year in the upper peninsula.
-Access to our community from outlying areas is limited to a few roadways and waterways.
-Be prepared with small efforts that add up.
+Powerful windstorms, winter snowstorms, flooding and landslides are possible any time of year in the upper peninsula.
+Access to our community from outlying areas may be limited to a few roadways and waterways.